-At its world premiere at the Hot Docs International Film Festival in Toronto last spring, audiences voted it their third favorite.
+At its world premiere at the Hot Docs International Film Festival in Toronto in 2015, audiences voted it their third favorite.
 In early October, it won the Best Conservation Program prize at the Jackson Hole Wildlife Film Festival.
 And in mid-October, it won honorable mention at the Cinemambiente Environmental Film Festival in Italy.

 Watch the trailer

 The movie chronicles the struggle of songbirds to survive in environmental conditions made turbulent by humans.
 The issues that it covers — predation by cats, window collisions, illegal hunting and trapping, pesticides, shade-grown coffee, energy development, and climate change — will be familiar to birders.
 We’ve covered them all in the pages of BirdWatching and here on our blog.
 If this film opens the eyes of a much wider audience, then I say, “Bravo!”

 Ancient cultures viewed songbirds as messengers from the gods.
 Today, the film argues, birds are delivering an urgent message about Earth’s health — one that we ignore at our peril.

 The entertainment magazine Variety points out that The Messenger “lacks the unifying emotional and narrative involvement of the best nature documentaries,” but that didn’t bother me.
 As I watched, it was clear that director Su Rynard decided to focus on birds, as if to remind us that warblers, thrushes, and buntings are amazing and beautiful, and we need to pay attention to what’s happening to them.